 Further Listening

-You can hear to me on another edition of (Music For) The Head Ballet talking about early George Martin production Ringing On The Engine Bell by Bernard Cribbins here.
+You can also find me on (Music For) The Head Ballet talking about early George Martin production Ringing On The Engine Bell by Bernard Cribbins here.

-Paul has appeared on Looks Unfamiliar talking about The Compleat Beatles, Zeeb And The Martians, Crab E. Crab, Rock Lords: Narlies, the Commodore Plus/4 and The Late Night Funster Show here, and the Christmas Special of The Peter Serafinowicz Show here, and stood in as host to chat to me about California Fever, Galloping Galaxies!, Bad Ronald, In-Flight Entertainment, The Chronicles Of Narmo by Caitlin Moran, Pirate Radio Four, The Collings And Herrin Podcast and What’s That Noise? here and Karen Gillan’s horror short The Hoarding here.
+Paul has appeared on Looks Unfamiliar talking about The Compleat Beatles, Zeeb And The Martians, Crab E. Crab, Rock Lords: Narlies, the Commodore Plus/4 and The Late Night Funster Show here, the Christmas Special of The Peter Serafinowicz Show here and Disneytime Rotadraw, What Shall We Do Now?: Fun And Games With The Andrex Puppy, Breaking All The Rules, Tomorrow’s World demonstrating Magic Eye pictures, Kirky The HD Hunter, Frog Dreaming and Waddingtons’ The Vampire Game here, and stood in as host to chat to me about California Fever, Galloping Galaxies!, Bad Ronald, In-Flight Entertainment, The Chronicles Of Narmo by Caitlin Moran, Pirate Radio Four, The Collings And Herrin Podcast and What’s That Noise? here, Karen Gillan’s horror short The Hoarding here and Pickwick Talking Books’ Doctor Who: State Of Decay, the 1978 BBC version of Pinocchio, Doctor Who: Variations On A Theme, Jon Pertwee radio serials The Paradise Of Death and The Ghosts Of N-Space, Doctor Who: The Ultimate Adventure, The Sally Lockhart Mysteries, forgotten mid-sixties regular character Katarina, David Tennant and Catherine Tate in Much Ado About Nothing, Meet The Thirteenth Doctor, that time a Dalek turned up on the BBC Schools programme W.A.L.R.U.S. and Doctor Who: The Interactive Electronic Board Game in Doctor Who And The Looks Unfamiliar here.
+You can also find Paul on The Golden Age Of Children’s TV talking about Transformers here and chatting with me about The Magic Roundabout here.

-Paul has also appeared on my Marvel Cinematic Universe podcast It’s Good, Except It Sucks chatting about Thor: The Dark World here and Iron Fist here.
+You can also find Paul on my Marvel Cinematic Universe podcast It’s Good, Except It Sucks talking about Thor: The Dark World here, Iron Fist here and Guardians Of The Galaxy Vol. 3 here.

 Further Reading

 Black And White Christmas is a feature with an accompanying playlist looking at some of my favourite little-known Christmas records from the sixties, including I’m Gonna Spend My Christmas With A Dalek and a bit of seasonal cynicism from the BBC Radiophonic Workshop; you can find it here.
-You can read much more about early Doctor Who adventures that didn’t capture the public imagination quite to the same extent as The Daleks did in There’s Not An Ounce Of Curiosity In Me! here and All We Do Is Stand Around here, and about the oddly obscure status of some once-prominent Dalek-adjacent Doctor Who characters in Katarina Amongst The Pigeons here.
+You can read much more about early Doctor Who adventures that didn’t capture the public imagination quite to the same extent as The Daleks did in There’s Not An Ounce Of Curiosity In Me! here and All We Do Is Stand Around here, the real-life counterparts to the pop bands on Susan’s radio in Sing Along With The Common People here and about the oddly obscure status of some once-prominent Dalek-adjacent Doctor Who characters in Katarina Amongst The Pigeons here.

 Special thanks to The Space Museum for the upgraded (i.e. less battered) image of the picture sleeve – you can find their excellent online Doctor Who scrapbook here.